 *The reduction in the Money Purchase Annual Allowance is currently on hold as it was not included within the Finance Bill 2017.
 It may be re-introduced at a later date and it may apply retrospectively from 6 April 2017 (subject to Parliamentary approval).

 Sam is a self-employed carpenter and earns £30,000 a year.
 He currently pays £200 a month into a personal pension.
 As Sam gets 20% tax relief at source on his contribution, his gross monthly contribution is £250 a month equivalent to £3,000 a year.

 Sam has just finished a project for a client where he was paid £40,000 and he wants to pay this amount into his personal pension as a ‘one-off’ contribution.
 He knows this payment plus his regular contribution will exceed the £40,000 annual allowance, but he says he has unused annual allowances from previous tax years to allow this ‘one-off’ payment for tax relief purposes.

-However, just last week, Sam cashed in another personal pension he had for £20,000, as a one-off lump sum.
-Because Sam has taken this, his annual allowance has now been reduced to £10,000 and he cannot carry forward any unused annual allowances from previous tax years.
+However, halfway through the tax year, Sam cashed in another personal pension he had for £20,000, as a one-off lump sum.
+Because Sam has taken this, his annual allowance has now been reduced to £4,000 for the remainder of the tax year and he cannot carry forward any unused annual allowances from previous tax years.

 Where can I find out more?